sadit/SimilaritySearch.jl/joss/paper.md

 ## Alternatives
 @malkov2014approximate add a hierarchical structure to the NSW to create the Hierarchical NSW (HNSW) search structure.
 This index is a central component of popular libraries^[<https://github.com/nmslib/hnswlib>; <https://github.com/nmslib/nmslib>; <https://github.com/facebookresearch/faiss>] and has a significant acceptance in the community. @nndescent11 introduces the NN Descent method, which uses the graph of neighbors as index structure; it is the machinery behind PyNNDescent^[<https://github.com/lmcinnes/pynndescent>], which is behind the fast computation of UMAP non-linear low dimensional projection.^[<https://github.com/lmcinnes/umap>]
-@scann2020 introduced the _SCANN_ index for inner product-based metrics; it is fast and accurate and implemented in a well-maintained library.^[<https://github.com/google-research/google-research/tree/master/scann>]
+@scann2020 introduced the _SCANN_ index for inner product-based metrics and Euclidean distance; it is fast and accurate and implemented in a well-maintained library.^[<https://github.com/google-research/google-research/tree/master/scann>]

 # Main features of `SimilaritySearch`

 The `SearchGraph` struct is an approximate method designed to trade effectively between speed and quality.
 It has an integrated autotuning feature that almost free users of any setup and manual model selection.
 In a single pass, the incremental construction adjusts the index parameters to achieve the desired performance, whether bi-objective (Pareto optimal for search speed and quality) or a minimum quality.
 This search structure is described in [@simsearch2022], which uses the `SimilaritySearch.jl` package as implementation (0.8 version series).
-Older versions of the package are benchmarked in [@tellez2021scalable].
+Previous versions of the package are benchmarked in [@tellez2021scalable].

-The package provides the following indexes:

-- `ParallelExhaustiveSearch`: A brute force search index where each query is solved using all available threads.
-- `ExhaustiveSearch`: A brute force search index, each query is solved in a single thread.
-- `SearchGraph`: An approximate search index with parallel and online autotuned construction.

 The main set of functions are: